DivakarGC/self-notes/supplements-and-routine.md

 #### 1. Melatonin (2mg)
 - **Cellular Mechanism**: Regulates circadian rhythm by acting on melatonin receptors (MT1 and MT2) in the brain, primarily in the suprachiasmatic nucleus (SCN).
 Also functions as an antioxidant.
 - **Benefits**:
-  - **Sleep Quality**: Enhances memory consolidation and cognitive function.
+  - **Sleep Quality**: Enhances memory consolidation and cognitive function. *Correction: While melatonin improves sleep quality, direct enhancement of memory consolidation and cognitive function from melatonin (specifically) is not strongly established.*
   - **Neuroprotection**: Protects neurons from oxidative stress.
-- **Side Effects**: Drowsiness, dizziness, headaches.
+- **Side Effects**: Drowsiness, dizziness, headaches. *Clarification: Side effects like drowsiness and dizziness are correct but are more common with higher doses.*
 - **Timing**: Take 30-60 minutes before bedtime.
-- **Additional Tips**: Use in cycles to prevent dependence; consider natural alternatives like chamomile tea or valerian root.
+- **Additional Tips**: Use in cycles to prevent dependence *(Although not compulsory)*; consider natural alternatives like chamomile tea or valerian root.

 #### 2. Ashwagandha KSM-66 (500mg)
 - **Cellular Mechanism**: Modulates the hypothalamic-pituitary-adrenal (HPA) axis, reducing cortisol levels and balancing stress hormones.
-Enhances GABAergic signaling.
+Enhances GABAergic signaling *primary action is through cortisol reduction and stress response modulation*.
 - **Benefits**:
   - **Cognitive Function**: Improves memory, attention, and processing speed.
   - **Stress Reduction**: Lowers cortisol levels, improves mood, and reduces anxiety.
 - **Side Effects**: Stomach upset, drowsiness, interactions with thyroid medications.
 - **Timing**: Take in the morning with breakfast or split into two doses (morning and evening).
-- **Additional Tips**: Consult with a healthcare provider due to your hyperthyroidism.
+- **Additional Tips**: Consult with a healthcare provider (due to your hyperthyroidism).

 #### 3. Protein
 - **Cellular Mechanism**: Supplies amino acids for neurotransmitter synthesis and muscle repair.
 - **Benefits**:
   - **Cognitive Function**: Supports neurotransmitter production essential for cognitive processes.
   - **Physical Performance**: Aids in muscle recovery and growth.
-- **Side Effects**: Digestive issues if taken in excess.
+- **Side Effects**: Digestive issues if taken in excess but vary among individuals.
 - **Timing**: Post-exercise and as part of meals to ensure a consistent supply.
 - **Additional Tips**: Aim for 1.2-1.5 grams per kg of body weight daily.
 Opt for a blend of whey and casein protein for immediate and sustained release.